 Previous and current research

-Our overall goal is to systematically elucidate the mechanisms underlying cell division and nuclear organisation.
-We are developing a broad range of advanced fluorescence-based imaging technologies to assay the functions of the involved molecular machinery non-invasively, automate imaging to address all its molecular components, and computationally process image data to extract biochemical and biophysical parameters.
-Our research focuses on three areas: systems biology of mitosis, nuclear structure, and molecular mechanisms of meiosis and early embryonic mitosis.
+Our overall goal is to elucidate the molecular and physical principles underlying cell division and nuclear organisation.
+We are developing a broad range of advanced fluorescence-based imaging technologies to assay the functions of the involved molecular machinery non-invasively and quantitatively, to automate imaging to address all its molecular components, and to computationally process image data to extract biochemical and biophysical parameters.

-We have previously identified hundreds of new cell division genes by RNAi-based screening of the entire human genome and we are now studying – in live cells and with high-throughput – protein function, interactions and networks during somatic mitosis by automating advanced fluorescence imaging and single molecule techniques, such as fluorescence (cross) correlation spectroscopy.
+We have previously applied systems biology approaches to identify new cell division genes by RNAi-based screening of the entire human genome and we are now studying – in live cells and with high throughput – crucial protein functions, interactions and networks during cell division.
+We are combining automated single molecule-calibrated imaging and computational data analysis with advanced machine learning and modelling approaches to extend the first integrated protein atlas of the human dividing cell (video 1) (Cai et al., Nature 2018).

-By complete kinetochore tracking we demonstrated that meiotic chromosome biorientation is highly error-prone.
-We have now developed a gentle light-sheet-based microscope for high-throughput imaging of mouse oocytes and embryos to enable systematic molecular analysis of meiosis and early embryonic mitosis (figure 1).
+By complete kinetochore tracking, we demonstrated that meiotic chromosome biorientation is highly error-prone (Kitajima et al., Cell 2011).
+We have now developed a gentle light-sheet-based microscope for high-throughput imaging of mouse embryos to enable systematic molecular analysis of early embryonic mitosis (Strnad et al., Nat Methods 2016).
+This allowed us to demonstrate that parental genomes are kept apart by a dual spindle in mouse zygotes (Reichmann et al., Science 2018).

 Future projects and goals

-To come to a structural understanding of nuclear organisation, we will explore and further improve correlative imaging approaches, combining live cell confocal microscopy, SRM and electron tomography to unravel the mechanism of NPC assembly and disassembly, as well as the human genome architecture, chromatin organisation and compaction.
+To come to a structural understanding of nuclear organisation, we will explore and further improve correlative imaging approaches, combining live-cell confocal microscopy, super-resolution and electron tomography to unravel the structure and mechanisms of NPC assembly and disassembly.